 2. OBJECT: The object of the Club is to encourage ski touring, ski mountaineering, and associated activities.

 a.
-The officers shall be: President; Vice-President; Secretary; Treasurer; Membership Secretary; Communications Secretary; Yearbook Editor; Touring Secretary; Scottish Meets Secretary; Grants Secretary.
+The officers on the committee shall be: President; Vice-President; Secretary; Treasurer; Membership Secretary; Communications Secretary; Yearbook Editor; Touring Secretary; Scottish Meets Secretary.

 b.
-The officers shall be elected annually at the Annual General Meeting (AGM) to hold office until the following AGM and shall be eligible for re-election subject to the guidance below.
+The officers on the committee shall be elected annually at the Annual General Meeting (AGM) to hold office until the following AGM and shall be eligible for re-election subject to the guidance below.
 The Committee (see paragraph 4a) shall be empowered to appoint a replacement to any vacancy occurring during the year.
-An officer should normally hold a particular office for a continuous term not exceeding three years, but this may be extended by a further continuous term not exceeding three years by a majority vote of the committee and subsequent election at the AGM.
+All officers should normally hold a particular office for a continuous term not exceeding three years, but this may be extended by a further continuous term not exceeding three years by a majority vote of the committee and subsequent election at the AGM.
 The President’s term of office shall not exceed three years in any event.

 c.
 Officers of the Club shall hold their positions on a voluntary basis, and shall not receive payment for their work as Officers.

 a.
-The management of the Club shall be vested in a Committee consisting of the Officers, five elective members (see paragraph 4c) and not more than three members co-opted by the Committee to hold office until the next AGM.
+The management of the Club shall be vested in a Committee consisting of the Officers listed in 3a, five elective members (see paragraph 4c) and not more than three members co-opted by the Committee to hold office until the next AGM.

 b.
 The Committee shall be empowered to do all things necessary for the proper management of the Club’s affairs, including but not limited to the appointment of bankers and other advisors, investing and borrowing money, and the preparation and submission of statutory returns.